mesn1985/VirtualBoxDetectionTestingEnviroment/EnviromentSetup.md

 _If auto eth0 is already defined in the file, you should overwrite that_
 ![Alt text](./EnviromentSetup/image-10.png)
 4. Save the changes by pressing `ctrl+s` and exit nano by pressing `ctrl+x`.
-5. restart the network process by executing the command `sudo systemctl restart networking`
+5. restart the network process by executing the command `systemctl restart networking`
-6. Open the `resolv.conf` file with the command `sudo nano /etc/resolv.conf`
+6. Open the `resolv.conf` file with the command `nano /etc/resolv.conf`
 7. Add the line `nameserver 8.8.8.8`
 8. Save the change by pressing `ctrl+s` and exit nano by pressing `ctrl+x`
 9. Test the network configuration by executing the command `ping www.google.com` sending ping packages to google.
 If you are getting a response, the configuration is working.